danielskatz/software-vs-data/README.md

 ###Data provides evidence, software provides a tool.

-Software exists to perform a task, data does not.
-Data is fundamentally an *emperical* observation, while software is fundamentally a *logical* construct.
+Software exists to perform a task, while data does not.
+Software is fundamentally a *logical* construct, while data is fundamentally an *emperical* observation.
+Software can be used to express or explain concepts, unlike data.
 These differences have important consequences for how each may be re-used in future: software may be used by any researchers seeking to apply the same method, data by any researchers seeking evidence about the same factd.

 Evidence: Citations?